Vonage/vivid-3/libs/components/src/lib/header/README.md

 ###  Header background-color
-Use `--header-bg-color` to set a custom background color for the header
+Use `--header-bg-color` to set a custom background color for the header.

 ```html preview full
 <style>